YuZhaoshu/Efficient-VLA-Survey/README.md

 ## News 🔥

+- `2026.08.23`: Several recent papers on efficient VLA have been updated
-- `2026.06.18`: Refreshed metadata in the paper lists and added recent robot-efficient-VLA papers from `2025.11` to `2026.05`, with an emphasis on model efficiency, adaptation efficiency, and data efficiency for robotic manipulation.
+- `2026.06.18`: Refreshed the paper lists and added recent robot-efficient-VLA papers, with an emphasis on model efficiency, adaptation efficiency, and data efficiency for robotic manipulation.
 - `2025.09.12`: This repository was initialized.

 ## Overview